jgpavez/Analyser/doc/using_git.md

         $ git rm file

-8. You can also remove a file from git, but still keep it in your working directory (now the file is not tracked by git):
+8. You can also remove a file from Git, but still keep it in your working directory (now the file is not tracked by Git):

         $ git rm --cached -- file